DE1-Engineering-Mathematics/module-resources/how-to.md

 This document should give a semi-brief (hopefully) intro to how to start creating and editing the tutorial sheets as well as other math documents in this repository.
 Assumes minimal knowledge of markdown, LaTeX, GitHub etc.

 ## Quick edits
-GitHub supports on-site editing of all text files, however the preview will not function so it is only useful for very quick edits.
+GitHub supports on-site editing of all text files.
+However, the preview will not render any maths or other embeds so it is only useful for quick edits.
 With any markdown file opened, click the pencil on the top right.

 ![Disable security](media\how-to_github-edit.PNG)

-# Setting up the full dev environment
+# Setting up the full "dev environment"
-If you already have VS Code (or an editor of your choice) and GitHub setup, you can skip pretty much all of this except: "Getting the VS Code preview to display math and other embeds".
+If you already have VS Code (or a text editor of your choice that can preview markdown) and GitHub setup, you can skip pretty much all of this except: "Getting the VS Code preview to display math and other embeds".

 ## Recommended software: VS Code and GitHub Desktop
-[Visual Studio Code](https://code.visualstudio.com/) is a wonderful free code editor that supports markdown previews (and does much, much more).
+[Visual Studio Code](https://code.visualstudio.com/) is a wonderful free code editor that supports markdown previews (and does a lot more).

-[GitHub desktop](https://desktop.github.com/) is a great way to interface with GitHub if you don't want to mess around with the command line.
+[GitHub desktop](https://desktop.github.com/) is a great way to interface with GitHub if you don't want to mess around with the command line (only really useful if you are a mega nerd, or mess something up very badly).

 ## (GitHub setup) Clone the repository
 From the [GitHub repository site](https://github.com/DE1-Engineering-Mathematics/module-resources), click the _"open with github desktop"_ option on green code/clone button and follow the resulting prompts.